massimopizzol/moutreach/_posts/2023-08-02-Answering-reviewers.markdown

 In this sense it helps sometimes to think that you are writing **to the editor**, not to the reviewers (it helps to avoid arguing).
 You are writing to the editor **to show what you have done**, not to the reviewer to offer explainations or clarifications.

-Sometimes I hear that people feel "atttacked" by reviewers.
+Sometimes I hear that people feel "attacked" by reviewers.
 Don’t let the reviewer get to your nerves.
 "Attacks" are irrelevant.

 Was a **specific revision** required?
 Has the paper been revised **accordingly**? **That’s all that counts.**